 Get there early to ensure you have a chance to try their prime rib.
-It’s first come, first serve and they almost always run out by the evening.
+It’s first-come, first-serve and they almost always run out by the evening.
 One order can feed 2-3 people— seriously it’s HUGE!
 The seafood chowder is also a must.
 And did I mention they give you homemade guava butter with your rolls?!
 Hawaii is known for its Mai Tais, and Haleiwa Joe’s had some of the best— get the giant one to share!

 If you’re unsure what to get, they have a few dishes marked “local favorite.”
-That’s how I decided to go with the Ahi Katsu Spicy.
+That’s why I decided to go with the Ahi Katsu Spicy.
 It was so good and so different!
 I have never had breaded Ahi before, and it was very yummy!
 Just know that their portion sizes are VERY generous, so you may be able to just share a meal!

 Best restaurants in Kailua

 The tuna steak was cooked to perfection, and the dipping sauce brought it all together.
 If you’re a mushroom person, definitely get their sautéed ones!
 They also have a number of fun cocktails and locally crafted brews.

 Another great BBQ spot that has a Kailua location is Kono’s Northshore, which I included in the best restaurants on North Shore.

 Did I mention they’re also topped with whipped cream and some sort of magical guava sauce?
-The pancakes were definitely the star of the show, but Cinnamon’s also has omelettes, numerous variations of eggs benedict, skillets, and plenty other classics with their own twists.
-They also have a lunch menu, but if you wake up late and still want your breakfast fix they offer their breakfast all day (open until 2pm)!
+The pancakes were definitely the star of the show, but Cinnamon’s also has omelets, numerous variations of eggs benedict, skillets, and plenty other classics with their own twists.
+They also have a lunch menu, but if you wake up late and still want your breakfast fix they offer their breakfast all day (open until 2 pm)!